What is the best flooring for bathroom?

 However, porcelain has better waterproof quality as it absorb less water.

-If you want to choose the right floor for very wet bathrooms with spills or splashes, then go with the porcelain tile.
+If you want to choose the right floor for very wet bathroom with spills or splashes, then go with the porcelain tile.

 If you have a powder room with very minimal spills and splashes, then you need the ceramic one instead of porcelain.